Intermediate English dialogue

 ERIC: Why not ?
 Of course it's culture.

-HORIZON: What about Titanic?
+James Porter: What about Oppenheimer?
 Was that culture?

 ERIC Oh absolutely!
 It was really cool!

 SIMON: Yeah, I agree.
-I mean it was a story really, wasn't it?
+I mean it was a true story really, wasn't it?
 And it was history.
 It made you think about things.
 It wasn't just action.

-HORIZON: And what about other forms of culture?
+James Porter: And what about other forms of culture?
 Do you ever go to the theatre, or to a concert?

 ERIC: I've only ever been to the theatre once, and that was with school; I thought it was a waste of time.

-HORIZON: Your parents don't go to the theatre?
+James Porter: Your parents don't go to the theatre?

 ERIC: No, they never go out.... except to the pub.